yyxcv/DevilboxConfig/Readme.md

 # DevilboxConfig

-A PowerShell module to deploy multiple projects to devilbox.
+A PowerShell module I use to deploy multiple projects to devilbox.

 ## Installation